bmichels09/Election_Analysis/README.md

 ## Election Audit Summary
 The script used in this audit can be modified to use for any election, as long as the votes are recorded in a CSV file.

-For example, if the CSV file uses a different format to record votes, you can edit these two lines so they read the correct rows.
+For example, if the CSV file uses a different format to record votes, you can edit these two lines so they read the correct rows:

 `candidate_name = row[2]`